You’ve probably noticed more organic wine appearing on the shelves when you do your weekly shop.

-When you opt for organic wine, you’re choosing a product that’s been certified to organic standards by law, meaning that you can be sure it has met strict requirements, covering everything from pesticide use and land management, to preservation and storage:
+Simply put, organic wine is a product that’s been certified to organic standards by law.
+This means that you can be sure it has met strict requirements, covering everything from:

 It’s a long lasting belief that you can taste good earth in wine, and as organic farming keeps the soil at its core, it makes sense that organic wines should taste more of earthy goodness than others.Lee Holdstock, Soil Association Certification